SFe-Team-was-taken/SFe/specification/section-5.md

 - Before saving, SFe editors should insert this leeway.
 Otherwise, they might give a warning telling the user that loop and interpolation quality may be affected.
 - If ROM samples are detected in SFe files, attempt to load them, even if this sub-chunk is missing.
 - If this sub-chunk is missing, and no ROM samples are found, show a suitable error message.
-- This sub-chunk requires containerisation with SFe files, but can use non-containerised samples in legacy SF2.0x.
-(Update 20)
+- All new SFe sample format features require containerisation, which works in the same way as WernerSF3.
+(Update 22)

 ### 5.7.2 About sdta structure modes (Update 19)